vtaparia/https-github.com-vtaparia-OpenProtectAI/README.md

 - **Click-to-Explore:** Click on any event in any feed to open a focused, full-detail view of its underlying logs and payload data.

 ### 6. Simulated Self-Learning Engine
-- **Bidirectional Communication:** The UI visualizes the complete security loop: agents send telemetry, the server learns, and the server pushes actionable intelligence back to the agents.
+- **Bidirectional Communication:** The UI visualizes the complete security loop: agents send telemetry, the server learns, and the server pushes actionable intelligence (like YARA rule updates) back to the agents.
 - **Multi-Source Intelligence Fusion:** The simulation demonstrates the server learning from a wide array of external sources, including **MITRE ATT&CK, NVD, EPSS, Exploit-DB, VirusTotal, Grok AI Analysis,** and other security vendors.
 - **Context-Aware AI:** The server learns from the geographical and industry context of threats to issue targeted, proactive alerts to agents in high-risk trajectories.
-- **Automated Security Actions:** The simulation visualizes the server taking automated actions for the most critical threats, such as triggering a host remediation.
+- **Automated Security Actions:** The simulation visualizes the server taking automated actions for the most critical threats, such as triggering a host remediation or enforcing a Zero Trust policy.

 ### 7. Operational & Deployment Tooling
 - **Agent Deployment Modal:** A user-friendly modal to generate copy-paste-ready deployment scripts for multiple platforms.